Denys Nicolas 1598-1688 Born At Tours Early Took To Sea And In

 second attempt to settle in Cape Breton frustrated by Le Borgne.

-Returned to France in 1653, and received a grant of the islands of the
+France in 1653, and received a grant of the islands of the

 St. Lawrence, including a monopoly of the fur trade, and shortly after